Build begins on Wyoming-to-California power line amid growing wind power concern

 RAWLINS, Wyo.
-(AP) — Portrait photographer Anne Brande shoots graduation and wedding engagement photos at scenic spots throughout southeastern Wyoming’s granite mountains and sprawling sagebrush valleys, but she worries what those views will look like in a few years.
+(AP) — Portrait photographer Anne Brande shoots graduation and wedding engagement photos at scenic spots throughout southeastern Wyoming’s granite mountains and sprawling sagebrush valleys.
+But she worries what those views will look like in a few years, when hundreds more wind turbines dot the landscape.
 Wind energy is booming here.

 “Dandelions in my yard, you know, when there’s four or five, it’s OK,” Brande said.
 “When my whole yard is dandelions, I’m just not too excited.”